spark-Knight/DailyWork/README.md

 # Email-functions
-in this repo i will only upload Email files only.
+in this repo i will only upload related Email files only.